Reddimus/StoreMart/README.md

 # StoreMart

 StoreMart is an Object-Oriented Programming (OOP) project designed to simulate a simple store system.
-It serves as a practice project for learning and applying OOP principles and building a C++ project that’s more complex than a simple script.
+It serves as a practice project for learning and applying OOP principles.

 ## Features